This article summarizes some key Alaska Landlord-Tenant Laws applicable to residential rental units.

 With that said, landlord-tenant laws are always changing, and may even vary from county to county.
 You have a responsibility to perform your own research and cautiously apply the laws to your unique situation.

-If you have a legal question or concern, I only recommend contacting a licensed attorney referral service that is operated by the state bar association.
+If you have a legal question or concern, I recommend contacting a licensed attorney referral service that is operated by the state bar association.
 This article is not intended to be exhaustive or a substitute for qualified legal advice.

 Official Rules and Regulations